|Loaded firearm discovered in a carry-on bag at AUS.|

-Inert Grenades Etc. – We continue to find inert hand grenades and other weaponry on weekly basis.
-Please keep in mind that if an item looks like a bomb, grenade, mine, etc., it is prohibited - real or not.
-When these items are found at a checkpoint, they can cause significant delays.
-I know they are cool novelty items, but it is best not to take them on a plane.
-Read here and here on why inert items cause problems.
+Inert Ordnance and Grenades etc. – We continue to find inert grenades and other weaponry on a weekly basis.
+Please keep in mind that if an item looks like a real bomb, grenade, mine, etc., it is prohibited.
+When these items are found at a checkpoint or in checked baggage, they can cause significant delays because the explosives detection professionals must respond to resolve the alarm.
+Even if they are novelty items, you are prohibited from bringing them on the aircraft.
+Read here on why inert items cause problems.

-Miscellaneous Prohibited Items - In addition to all of the other prohibited items we find weekly, our Officers also regularly find firearm components, realistic replica firearms, bb and pellet guns, Airsoft guns, brass knuckles, ammunition, batons, and a lot of sharp pointy things -- to mention a few…
+Miscellaneous Prohibited Items – In addition to all of the other prohibited items we find weekly, officers also regularly find firearm components, realistic replica firearms, bb and pellet guns, airsoft guns, brass knuckles, ammunition, batons and many

 You can travel with your firearms in checked baggage, but they must first be declared to the airline.
 You can go here for more details on how to properly travel with your firearms.
 Firearm possession laws vary by state and locality.
 Travelers should familiarize themselves with state and local firearm laws for each point of travel prior to departure.

 Unfortunately these sorts of occurrences are all too frequent which is why we talk about these finds.
-Sure, it’s great to share the things that our officers are finding, but at the same time, each time we find a dangerous item, the throughput is slowed down and a passenger that likely had no ill intent ends up with a citation or in some cases is even arrested.
+Sure, it’s great to share the things that our officers are finding, but at the same time, each time we find a dangerous item, the line is slowed down and a passenger that likely had no ill intent ends up with a citation or in some cases is even arrested.
+The passenger can face a penalty as high as $7,500.
 This is a friendly reminder to please leave these items at home.
-Just because we find a prohibited item on an individual does not mean they had bad intentions, that's for the law enforcement officer to decide.
+Just because we find a prohibited item on an individual does not mean they had bad intentions; that's for the law enforcement officer to decide.
 In many cases, people simply forgot they had these items.

 If you have a travel related issue or question that needs an immediate answer, you can contact us by clicking here.